 To make the process as smooth as possible, plan the entire transition before you begin the first migration.

 Enlisting the help of a software provider who has assisted other companies with a migration to the cloud can be extremely beneficial here.

-Budgeting for Cloud: How much will it cost?
+How much will it cost?